-As I type this, golden bursts of lightning erupt in the distant sky, quietly magnificent.
+As I type this, golden bursts of lightning are erupting in the distant sky, quietly magnificent.
 A couple of weeks ago I might have mistaken them for fireworks.
 I've only heard one faint rumble - so far, anyway - and the kids and the pets remain asleep.

-I ran across a crumble recipe several years ago that reminded me of the one we used to make when I was a kid, and I think it's just about perfect, because of its simplicity.
-I like it so much, I wrote it up as a note in my phone, to have with me when we travel.
+I ran across a crumble recipe several years ago that reminded me of the one we used to make when I was a kid, and I think it's just about perfect in its simplicity.
 Last summer, I made it with the blueberries we picked at my father-in-law's home in Nova Scotia and again with blackberries we picked at home and took with us when we visited friends on San Juan Island.

 from a platter of figs by David Tanis